What do you need to know about Auto Insurance?

 Whether you live in Fayetteville, or any other part of Arkansas, when most people think about car insurance, they think about damage to their car.
-The truth is, car insurance covers much more than just your car.
+The truth is, auto insurance covers much more than just your car.

 It’s important to understand what your coverage options are — not just for your car, but for you, and people who may be injured as a result of your negligence.

-f you were ever involved in an accident, and found to be at-fault for someone else’s bodily injuries, you could literally lose everything if you’re not properly insured.
-What a lot of people don’t realize is, having great coverage doesn’t necessarily mean having higher insurance premiums.
-Because G&G Independent Insurance is 100% independent, we can take your current coverages and compare them with a wide range of insurance providers to see who offers you the best deal possible.
+If you were ever involved in an accident, and found to be at-fault for someone else’s bodily injuries, you could literally lose everything if you’re not properly insured.
+What a lot of people don’t realize is, having great coverage doesn’t necessarily mean having higher car insurance premiums.
+Because G&G Independent Insurance is 100% independent, we can take your current coverages and compare them with a wide range of auto insurance providers to see who offers you the best deal possible.

 The best part?
 It doesn’t cost you a penny more to use us.
-We are compensated by the insurance carriers directly, and work on your behalf to properly cover your needs and exposures, and make sure that there are no hidden gaps in your policy.
+We are compensated by the auto insurance agencies directly, and work on your behalf to properly cover your needs and exposures, and make sure that there are no hidden gaps in your policy.
 No two insurance contracts are the same, and while two policies side-by-side might look the same, the fine print behind the cover page can vary drastically from company to company.

 This means you need someone who truly understands policy contracts, like us, to sort through the exclusions and conditions for you, so you can rest easy knowing that you have the best possible coverage at the best price without having to learn legal jargon.

 When you browse through your policy, you may see certain coverages and wonder exactly what they are, and why they’re on your policy.